danilnagy/discover_legacy/README.md

 ![diagram](docs/diagram.png)

-Although *Discover* can be used as a general optimization tool, it is specifically devised for physical design problems, and is thus designed to run alongside a parametric CAD platform such as Rhino/Grasshopper.
+Although *Discover* can be used as a general optimization tool, it is specifically made for physical design problems, and is thus designed to run alongside a parametric CAD platform such as Rhino/Grasshopper.
 The Python library communicates with the CAD model using input and output text files that it writes to the local directory.
 This repository includes example files for Rhino/Grasshopper, but any CAD platform can be used as long as it can write and respond to changes in the local text files.

 With the CAD model open, an optimization job is started by executing a Python script that launches the job handler and passes to it all the relevant information about the job, including the inputs used by the model, the objectives of the optimization, and any relevant options.
 When a job is started a subfolder is automatically created to store all the information of that job, including a dataset of all designs analyzed and optionally a folder of screenshots for each design.
 Each job folder also contains an "index.html" file which launches the *Explore* interface for exploring the design space and viewing specific designs analyzed during the optimization job.